Holiday Meal Planning Tips

 Time-saving tip: Warm make-ahead dishes, like mashed potatoes or dressing, in crockpots.
 Stir in milk or broth before serving to keep them moist.

 With our holiday food prep guide, you can reduce food waste from overbuying and get everything to the table while it’s still hot.
-To save even more time and money this holiday season, compare rewards for our Members 1st Visa card to find the best option, and do all your shopping with the contactless card.
+To save even more time and money this holiday season, compare rewards for our Members 1st Visa credit cards to find the best option, and do all your shopping with a contactless card.

 Category